Takamatsu-Kotohira Electric Railroad: Other

-In 1997 the railroad was the first to introduce new track safety precautions in order to combat the rising number of suicides committed by people jumping in front of a train.
-In the first year after new measures were implemented, the number of train suicides linked to Kotoden fell by 40%.
+In 1997, the railroad was the first to introduce new track safety precautions in order to combat the rising number of rail suicides.
+In the first year after new measures were implemented, the number of suicides on Kotoden tracks fell by 40%.

-In 2001 Kotoden bankrupted.
-This was followed by a survey, asking the citizens: “do you need Kotoden or not?".
-In Japanese this question is translated as "iru ka", which sounds the same as the Japanese word for “dolphin”.
+In 2001, Kotoden filed for bankruptcy.
+This was followed by a survey, asking residents, “Do you need Kotoden or not?".
+In Japanese, this question ends with the phrase "iru ka", which sounds the same as the Japanese word for “dolphin”.
 As a result, Kotoden chose a dolphin as its mascot in 2002.
 In doing so, the company always reminds itself to become a company needed by the citizens.

-In February 2005, the company introduced its smart card ticketing system, which is named IruCa.
+In February 2005, the company introduced an IC card ticketing system named IruCa.

-In 2011 Kotoden celebrated its 100th anniversary.
+In 2011, Kotoden celebrated their 100th anniversary.

-Many railway companies in Japan (and other countries) have adopted "one-man" or driver-only operation, in order to reduce operational expenses.
-Despite its financial difficulties, Kotoden has chosen not to do so: all trains remain staffed by a driver and a controller.
-More than a quarter of its stations are staffed as well.
+Despite other rail companies introducing "one-man" or driver-only operation in order to reduce operational expenses, Kotoden previously chose not to do so.
+More than a quarter of its stations also remain staffed.
+However, in March 2023, driver-only operation was introduced for all trains on the Nagao Line.

 In the wake of the 2022 invasion of Ukraine, Kotoden painted one of its trains in the colors of the Ukrainian flag, along with a message in support for the employees of Ukrzaliznitsya.
-The train is set to enter in service on 19 April 2022.
+The train entered service on 19 April 2022.